CodeYourFuture/SQL-Coursework-Week1/.github/pull_request_template.md

 # Your Details

-- Your Name:
+- Your Name: Gelson
-- Your City:
+- Your City: Cape Town
-- Your Slack Name:
+- Your Slack Name: GelsonGerson

 # Homework Details

-- Module:
+- Module: SQL
-- Week:
+- Week: Week 1

 # Notes